 When ice packs are put on the body, they lose their heat.
 As a result, there is no method to continuously cool the fat cells.

 Besides that, using ice packs to freeze fat at home is lacking the necessary suction function offered by the CoolSculpting machine.

 To put it simply, DIY CoolSculpting damages and freezes your skin, but doesn't do much to your fat cells!

 Do not fall prey to lies and endanger yourself.
-By getting a Coolsculpting procedure at a valid professional CoolSculpting provider such as ______, you can comfortably & safely freeze fat cells.
+By getting a Coolsculpting procedure at a valid professional CoolSculpting provider such as Dr, Fiorillo, you can comfortably & safely freeze fat cells.

 CoolSculpting Near Me

-One of the most critical aspects to keep in mind when selecting a Cool Sculpting company is that body contouring involves technique-sensitive procedures.
-To get the best outcomes, you should be treated by a specialist doctor.
-Or a board certified Coolsculpting technician in a laboratory equipped with cutting-edge fat-freezing equipment.
+One of the most critical aspects to keep in mind when selecting a Cool Sculpting doctor is that body contouring involves technique-sensitive procedures.
+To get the best outcomes, you should be treated by a specialist doctor or a board-certified Coolsculpting technician in a laboratory equipped with cutting-edge fat-freezing equipment.

-That is why men and women in [LOCATION] visit the [SPA] for body contouring treatments.
-The [SPA] has years of experience administering fat freezing procedures.
+That is why men and women in Pearl River, NY choose Dr. Fiorillo for body contouring treatments.
 Fill out the online form to schedule a free consultation.
-You can also reach the [SPA] by dialing [NUMBER].
+You can also reach the office of Dr. Fiorillo by dialing (845) 623-6141.

 EG LTD